Irish Mule (Cocktail Recipe)

 • 5 ounces ginger beer

-• 1 ounce fresh lime juice, about 1-2 limes
+• 1 ounce fresh lime juice, from 1 to 2 limes

 Instructions

-• Fill a copper mug or glass with ice.
+• FILL GLASS: Fill a copper mug or rocks glass completely with ice.

-• Pour whiskey and ginger beer over ice.
+• ADD LIQUIDS: Pour 2 ounces Irish whiskey and 5 ounces ginger beer over the ice.

 Nutrition